Skip to main content

 Schedule Import Schedule Selection Image

 Once Next has been selected, the selected schedule(s) will be displayed in the Schedule Import (Summary) dialog appears.
 This provides a summary of your selections, allows selection of import options and allows a description to be added to the import process.
-Supported IMport Options:
+Supported Import Options:

 • Refresh SAP Job Definitions indicates if OpCon SAP R3 jobs are encountered in the schedule, then the SAP server job definitions should be extracted from the SAP server (otherwise, uses values in 13100 and 13101 records).